The faceless untouchables who took away NYS billions

 Hawked vouchers

-Saturday Standard has established that detectives are also trying to ascertain if Zipporah Kavili, Samuel Mulupi and Ferdinand Matano, all employees at NYS, are culpable.
+Saturday Standard has established that detectives are also trying to ascertain whether some NYS employees are culpable.
 They are among the 40 people we have been informed recorded statements at the DCI.

-The police are especially interested in Matano and Mulupi who work at the store and sign delivery notes.
-The issue of delivery notes is of special interest since it has emerged that a number of companies were paid by only presenting delivery notes.
-Other companies got tenders they had not applied for but were awarded through phone calls from NYS officials.
+The police are especially interested in those who work at the store and sign delivery notes, apparently because it has emerged that a number of companies were paid after presenting only delivery notes.
+Other firms got tenders they had not applied for but were awarded through phone calls from NYS officials.

 “This is how it goes.
-An official calls you and asks if you can supply some goods based on the people you know and that’s it.
-The deal is completed on phone,” one supplier who received hundreds of millions told Saturday Standard.
+An official calls you, based on the people you know, and asks if you can supply some goods, and that’s it.
+The deal is completed on phone,” one supplier who received hundreds of millions of shillings told Saturday Standard.

-“The longer route is to pass through all the tendering stages but then you will have to bribe everyone along the way and still pay the 10 per cent from what you receive in the end.
-That is the government rule,” said the supplier.

 ALSO READ: How one family was paid Sh0.6 billion in NCPB scam

+“The longer route is to pass through all the tendering stages, but then you will have to bribe everyone along the chain and still pay the 10 per cent from what you receive in the end.
+That is the rule,” claimed the supplier.

-Although the tendering process in government was moved online a few years ago, the systems at NYS are still designed to have maximum human input as possible.
+Although the tendering process in government was moved online a few years ago, the systems at NYS are still designed to have maximum human input.
 Here, a tender goes through seven stages before a payment is made.
 Those tendering first have to get a tender requisition, then get approval from a finance officer before the tender is evaluated by a procurement committee.

-It is after the procurement committee approves that the goods or services are then delivered.
+It is after the procurement committee approval that the goods or services are then delivered.
 Inspection is then done, before a voucher is handed to the supplier.
-The voucher then goes through validation then the payment is done by Central Bank.
+The voucher is then validated before payment is done through the Central Bank of Kenya.

-All people in these stages require some greasing before the supplier can move to the next stage.
-So bad is the situation that at the NYS headquarters, some employees have resulted to hawking payment vouchers to the highest bidder every time some money comes in.
+According to our sources, all the people in the chain demand that their palms be greased before the process can move to the next stage.

+We learnt that the situation is so bad to an extent that at the NYS headquarters, some employees have resorted to hawking payment vouchers to the highest bidder whenever there are funds for the purpose.